ezchx/robot_car/README.md

 From:
 http://codemahal.com/video/building-a-4wd-autonomous-car-with-arduino/
+no servo

 Minor changes:
-- I put the sensor on the "back" so forward = backward
+- The sensor is on the "back" so forward = backward
-- Sensing distance = 30 vs 15
+- Sensing distance = 30cm vs 15cm
 - Right turn on obstacle avoidance = 750 vs 360